 - Teams fulfill a mission together, activating emotions, retaining, and sustaining administrators and teachers.

 DAY 1 | Building Blocks of Leadership Teams

-Teams utilize 6-condition survey data to drive improvements to structures and processes.
-Leadership teams engage in activities to support growth along the SIMM, specifically in becoming more confident and competent as they own outcomes through empowering others in the school.
-Teams identify data collection instruments and tools and monitoring plans, including the use of action boards to drive continuous, incremental improvement.
+Teams focus on creating a common foundation for each of the components of the Instructional Leadership Institute beginning with the understanding of effective teams research and developing an instructional vision.
+Leadership teams engage in activities to support growth, specifically in becoming more confident and competent as they own outcomes through empowering others in the school.
+Teams identify data collection instruments and tools and monitoring plans, including the use of a daily stand-up to drive continuous, incremental improvement.

 DAY 2 | Leading Change in Team Culture

 Teams build on Day 1 knowledge and begin to tackle the changes in climate and culture that support movement toward their instructional vision.
 Teams take a deeper dive into utilizing data, completing action steps and building their capacity to lead the implementation of instructional improvements.
 Root cause analysis using current data provides direction for team 45-day goals.

 DAY 3 | Leading for Collective Efficacy of Teams

 Teams will use the lens of vision, action, and influence to focus on the strong research around collective efficacy and its impact on increased student learning.
 Teams will address the use of data systems that include short, mid-, and long cycle data and implement a full action board process to drive team actions and effectiveness.

 DAY 4 | Leading Teams to Systems of Continuous Improvement